 Is It A Coincidence Well Managed Businesses Have Fewer Legal Problems?

 Sowing the seeds of a well-managed business, with sound policies and procedures, will reap the benefits later on.
-Having structured employment frameworks, customer relationship management systems and contractual agreements in place usually leads to happy employees, clients and suppliers.
+Having structured employment frameworks, customer relationship management systems and contractual agreements in place usually leads to happy employees, clients and suppliers and thus, fewer legal problems.

 Customers, Employees And Suppliers